sibvisions/reactUI.example/README.md

 Note that the `baseUrl` property is **NOT** your browser URL, it is the URL to connect to application Server.

+## Getting Started
+Import the "ReactUI" Component from the reactUI library, in your main file (e.g. App.tsx) render the component and pass properties as you wish.

 ### Properties for the ReactUI Component
 Name | Type | Description
 --- | --- | --- |